-All the songs used in this course are available as free downloads at goodandbeautiful.com/letters (password=AVAILABLE WITH PURCHASE).
+All the songs used in this course are available as free downloads at goodandbeautiful.com/letters (password=learning).
 Many of the songs and videos can also be viewed on The Good and the Beautiful Kids YouTube channel.

 How to Get Started with This Course